Getting started

 Expert Tipp:

 You can also use li-settings:custom to create other Settings for your clients.
-Just add li-settings:custom to a Webflow Embed and place the Section-Settings-Schema inside of it.
+Just add li-settings:custom="example-name" to a Webflow Embed and place the Section-Settings-Schema inside of it.
 In this Example, we create a Range slider

 "type": "range",